wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 **Tier**
 ^^^^^^^^

-Total size (in GB) of data from the alerts which are available online through the Web User Interface.
+Total size (in GB) of data from the alerts and archives which are available online through the Web User Interface.
 It matches the definition of :ref:`hot storage <cloud_glossary_hot_storage>`.

 **Trial**
 ^^^^^^^^^